snowplow-archive/snowplow.github.com/_posts/2016-03-19-google-amp-adds-snowplow-support.md

 Further information on using Snowplow with AMP can be found on the Snowplow [wiki][google-amp-tracker].

-If you create any issues or PRs into the [AMP HTML] [[amp-html-repo] GitHub repository regarding Snowplow support, please be aware that we will not be aware of these unless you mention Snowplow team members on the issue.
+If you create any issues or PRs into the [AMP HTML] [amp-html-repo] GitHub repository regarding Snowplow support, please be aware that we will not be aware of these unless you mention Snowplow team members on the issue.

 If you have any questions or run into any problems, please get in touch with us through [the usual channels][talk-to-us].

+[amp-logo]: /assets/img/blog/2016/03/accelerated-mobile-pages.png

 [amp]: https://www.ampproject.org/
 [amp-what]: https://www.ampproject.org/docs/get_started/about-amp.html